Unique Things to See & Do in Houston

 Get Ready for a Flea Market Adventure

-For starters, the Houston Flea Market is a great place to start your search for interesting items.
+The Houston Flea Market is a great place to start your search for interesting items.
 This eclectic market features an array of vendors selling everything from vintage clothing and jewelry to antiques and furniture.
 Shopping here is like stepping into another world – you never know what treasures you might find!
 For those who prefer more modern wares, Houston also boasts numerous malls and shopping centers featuring trendy clothing stores, specialty shops, and department stores.

 Shop at an Outdoor Marketplace